 Historically, Lakhovsky Multi Wave Oscillator devices were used for electrotherapy by physicians from 1930s into late 1980s in Europe.
 Nowadays, with the advances in research of bioactive effects of pulsed electric fields and radio-frequency signals, a renewed interest has developed in historical devices which have been proved beneficial for some types of diseases that are, even today, hard to cure.

-We produce Lakhovsky MWO heavy duty replicas of superior quality that are in every significant aspect (frequency content, output power, signal envelope, phase reversal, concentric antenna etc.) virtually identical to the original Multiple Wave Oscillator model BV2 that was originally produced between 1933 and 1940.
-Technical specifications that we used as a guide were based on detailed information found in the comprehensive reverse-engineering report of the three historical Lakhovsky oscillators published in an eBook “The Lakhovsky Multiple Wave Oscillator Secrets Revealed” written by Tony Kerselaers and Bruno Sacco.
+The heavy-duty version of Lakhovsky Multi Wave Oscillator replica that we produce is in every significant aspect virtually identical to the original Multiple Wave Oscillator model BV2 that was originally being produced between 1933 and 1940, i.e. frequency content, output power, signal envelope, phase reversal, concentric antenna etc. Technical specifications that we used as a guide were based on detailed information found in the comprehensive reverse-engineering report of the three historical Lakhovsky oscillators published in an eBook “The Lakhovsky Multiple Wave Oscillator Secrets Revealed” written by Tony Kerselaers and Bruno Sacco.

 Lakhovsky Multi Wave Oscillator devices have been mentioned in the literature for decades.
 However, the technical details and specifications were mostly unknown and in the speculative domain.
 There have been many notable attempts of deducing the design Dr Lakhovsky’s Multi Wave Oscillator based only on general descriptions.
 However, those were based solely on educated guesses and in many cases such designs significantly strayed from the original design, resulting in the devices of dubious bioactive properties.
 The most comprehensive practical and theoretical research on bioactive effects of Lakhovsky’s Multi Wave Oscillator and clinical treatment of various diseases is published in the eBook “Biological Effects of Exposure to Multiple Wave Oscillator Fields” by Tony Kerselaers that reveals how Multi-Wave Oscillator affects the living organisms.